edukey/thoughts/Virtualization.md

 ## Any OS on same cpu

-The VM rely on underlying cpu to directly execute cpu code, so it must be the same cpu architecture
+The VM rely on underlying cpu to directly execute cpu code, so it must be the same cpu architecture as the host.

 ### Intel x86